brainhack-school2022/sutterlin_project/README.md

 A Support vector classifier from [sklearn documentation](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html) was applied to 1726 statistical brain maps, each modeling the brain activation during a single painful shock.
 Those contrast maps were generated using a General Linear Model for which the code can be found [here](https://github.com/dylansutterlin/decoding_pain_experience).
 Those 1726 trials were used to predict the pain modulating condition administered prior to each shock.

+There were four different type of verbal suggestion to modulate (or not for the control sugestions) the pain experience.
+Hence, there were four classes to predict with the model.
+Those four classes are listed a the following :

+   * Hyperalgesia
+   * Neutral suggestion in Hyperalgesia run
+   * Hypoalgesia
+   * Neutral suggestion in hypoalgeisa run

 ## Target deliverables

 * Python scripts (main script that run the analyses)